xoviat/jcad/README.md

 # JCAD

 This project aims to simplify and clarify the process of ordering SMT assembly boards from JLCPCB.
-The problem is as such: given a KiCAD .sch and .pcb file, what is the simpliest and fastest way to order SMT assembled boards from JLCPCB?
+The problem is as such: given a KiCAD .sch and .kicad_pcb file, what is the simpliest and fastest way to order SMT assembled boards from JLCPCB?
 The current process is as follows:

 1. Generate a BOM in EEschema